St Andrews Lakes in Kent: Everything you need to know

 One of the unexpected pleasures of being on Ranscombe Farm is discovering the views over the Medway Valley and the Weald of Kent.
 A classic example of why the Kent county is referred to as the ‘Garden of England’.

-Final thoughts on visiting St. Andrews Lakes
+Final thoughts: is visiting St. Andrews Lakes worth it?

 St Andrews Lakes - Best Things to do in Kent - Watersport - Simone Says GO!
 Travel Blog